 Full disclosure: Although I much prefer using the LCD to laying down when I am in the comfort of my own home and feeling adventurous, I have also crawled around on my hands and knees on the floor to get just the right angle.
 You can ask my husband.
 It’s quite a show, but you do what you must do to get the shot, right?
 But I digress.

 Low Angle Shots Can Make an AH-Mazing Difference!

 The proof is in the pudding, right?
 You can see from the shot below what a tremendous difference it makes to change your camera angle.
 Both images are shot in RAW and are straight out of the camera (SOOC), meaning they have had no editing whatsoever.
 The second shot tells a better story of what is happening.
 I love the framing provided by the trees at the top of the frame.
 Also, the boys and the target are now the main subjects of the image instead of the grass.

 Here is a side-by-side comparison so you can see the difference!

-I’d like to point out one last detail.
-Now that most of us shoot in digital, you can certainly take as many photos as you like while you practice seeing what angles you like.
-With a simple click in post-processing, you can eliminate the shots that didn’t work.
+With a simple click in Lightroom, or on your cellphone, you can eliminate the shots that didn’t work.
 So get moving – take pictures from every angle and see what happens.
 I bet you’ll be amazed at the difference one small change can make.